Main Content

 - OEI staff share on-boarding and supervisory responsibilities with participating nonprofits over the summer.

-- Our successful collaborations will culminate in a showcase to highlight impact and learning outcomes.
+- Our successful collaborations will culminate in a showcase at UW Tacoma to highlight community voice and student reflections about their service learning experience.

 For more information, please contact the Center for Equity and Inclusion Director, Nicole Jordan, email: ncol3j@uw.edu or uwtcei@uw.edu